kenklin/RepData_PeerAssessment1/PA1_template.md

   na.omit(activity) %>% group_by(tod, interval) %>% summarise(totsteps=mean(steps))
 }

 # Function that returns a steps-by-interval time series line plot.
+Rather than
+# labelling the X axis with a numeric interval, the time of day is used.
 plotStepsPerInterval <- function(stepsPerInterval) {
   ggplot(data=stepsPerInterval, aes(x=tod, y=totsteps)) +
     geom_line() +